 Teaching Institute: Theory, Practice & Navigating STEM Higher Ed

-HMS/HSDM Office for Postdoctoral Fellows and The Center for Excellence in Teaching at Simmons University are offering a 4-day intensive Teaching Institute for HMS postdoctoral fellows and junior faculty at Simmons University.
+HMS/HSDM Office for Postdoctoral Fellows and The Center for Faculty Excellence at Simmons University are offering a 4-day intensive Teaching Institute for HMS postdoctoral fellows and junior faculty at Simmons University.

 (Download Event Flyer)